alancphilpott/100-days-of-code/log.md

 This log was created on Day 50 of the 100 Days of Code Challenge.
 I also post updates to my [Twitter](https://twitter.com/alanphilpott_)

-## Day 1 to 50 Complete Overview
+## Day 1 to 50 Overview

 ### Day 1 to 42 Node.js Project

 Learn to build highly-scalable, fast and secure RESTful APIs with Node, Express, and MongoDB.
 I plan to add a React Front-End to this application in the near future.

-Completed Course Topics on Day 37.

-Day 38 to 42 spent Integration Testing app.
+The course topics were completed on Day 37 and I spent day 38 to 42 integration testing the application.

 **List of Topics**